A Special Thank You to our Donors

 TD Bank Group

 TD Bank Group is one of Canada’s largest banks, providing a full range of financial products and services to corporations and individuals.
-It is one of March of Dimes' leading corporate donors, having granted over $900,000 in its twelve-year partnership with us.
-It hosted an annual TD Challenge Barbecue fundraiser for several years, is an annual sponsor of our Ability & Beyond Gala, and will be a major sponsor of our Learning Independence for Future Empowerment program from 2013-14.
+It is March of Dimes Canada's leading corporate donor, having granted over $1.1 million in its almost twenty-year partnership with us.
+It hosted an annual TD Challenge Barbecue fundraiser for several years, is an annual sponsor of our Ability & Beyond Gala, and has been a major sponsor of our Toronto Learning Independence for Future Empowerment program from 2013-18.

 Transamerica Life Canada

 Through its Drive for Life Golf Tournament, Transamerica Life Canada chose to support one of our most innovative programs.
 The Conductive Education® Program was granted $700,000 over three years to fund Conductor (teacher) training, service and the development of CE in Canada.